CUBRID/cubrid-manual/en/sql/datatype.rst

 .. note::

     This type had been used to input the data for the languages except English before CUBRID 9.0 version.
 However, from 9.0, as the charset and the collation by the locale setting are supported, this type remained only for the syntax compatibility.
-Therefore, if you newly create the schema, it is recommended to use **VARCHAR** instead of this type.
+Therefore, if you create a new schema, it is recommended to use **VARCHAR** instead of this type.

 .. _escape-characters: